ZPinjun/My_Website/content/project/2019.07_Tetris game based on FPGA and VGA protocol/index.md

 date = 2019-07-20

 # Project summary to display on homepage.
-summary = "We took part in 2019 summer project of measurement and control in Weihai, China."
+summary = "We took part in 2019 summer camp of measurement and control in Weihai, China."

 # Tags: can be used for filtering projects.
 # Example: `tags = ["machine-learning", "deep-learning"]`